 WordPress is great, unless you chock it up with a heap of unnecessary crap!

-What makes WordPress it so flexible is that it doesn’t come jam-packed with a million features that you may never use.
-That’s why we have plugins, so that we can add the features we want.
+What makes WordPress so flexible is that it doesn’t come jam-packed with a million features that you may never use.
+That’s why we have plugins, so that we can add the features you want.

-Unless of course you go ahead and install a pre-built template that has infinite (well almost) options, buttons and effects and is jam-packed with all the ‘stuff’ (read junk) that’s going to slow it down.
+Unless of course you go ahead and install a pre-built template that has infinite (well almost) options, buttons and effects and is jam-packed with all the ‘stuff’ (junk) that’s going to slow it down.

-Clutter inducing code doesn’t only affect the novices who download a hot new theme and build the website themselves….
+Clutter inducing code doesn’t only affect the novices who download the latest theme and build the website themselves….

 So, lets talk about the risk you take when purchasing 3rd party themes…

 Themes can also be sold by companies with hundreds and thousands to select from.
 Usually for around $29-99 per theme.
 But again, this comes with risks!